 Ohio Ave., Pennsylvania Ave. and New York Ave.

 Although there were some settlers in the Whiting area prior to the arrival of the railroad, many more came after the first railroad tracks were laid.
-The majority of these new Americans hailed from Germany and other European countries.
 The first railroad that traveled through Whiting was the Northern Indiana Railroad Company.
-It then became part of the Michigan Southern, which was in a race with the Michigan Central to be the first railroad from the east to reach Chicago.
+It then became part of the Michigan Southern.
 The Pennsylvania Railroad Company (Pennsy) opened its line through Whiting on January 1, 1859.
-The Whiting stop on the Pennsylvania Railroad was established in 1889 and was at first called Fields, who was the head of the Knickerbocker Ice Company, which was the area's biggest business before the arrival of Standard Oil.
+The Whiting stop on the Pennsylvania Railroad was established in 1889 and was at first called Fields, who was the head of the Knickerbocker Ice Company, which was the area’s biggest business before the arrival of Standard Oil.
+The Baltimore & Ohio Railroad, which was completed in 1836, is one of the oldest railroads in the United States and the first common carrier railroad.
+The New York Central Railroad, which was formed in 1853, was the primary railroad to connect commerce and travellers from the east coast to the midwest.

 Standard Avenue and Stewart Court